openstack-k8s-operators/designate-operator/DEPLOYING.md

 ### designateBackendbind9

-The bind9 name server uses persistent storage.
+The BIND name server uses persistent storage.
 This example sets the `storageClass` to `local-storage` only for testing purposes.
 It would be more appropriate to use a distributed storage class in a production system.

-Also note that the networkAttachments might differ in a production system if an additional dedicated network is used to reach the bind servers.
+Also note that the networkAttachments might differ in a production system if an additional dedicated network is used to reach the BIND servers.

 Add the following under the designateBackendbind9 section: